namakurohman93/autochess-vng-api/readme.md

 To avoid so many request, every `ip` will be limited to sent **120 requests** within **1 day**.
 So if you already reach your rate limit, please change your `ip` or wait for **1 day**.

+You can track how much points left for your `ip` and when it reset by accessing `RateLimit-Remaining` and `RateLimit-Reset` respectively on `response` header.
+If you already reach your limit, you can check when it reset by accessing `RateLimit-Reset` on `response` header.